daniel-ilett/blog/_posts/2020-01-12-tut4-5-placing-portals.md

 </video>
 </div>

 We can now fire through portals!
-If you want the option to turn this off, you can create a boolean flag to wrap around this portion of code.
+If you want the option to turn this off, you can create a Boolean flag to wrap around this portion of code.

 <hr/>

 # Limitations

 Since we only used raycasts to check for intersections and overhangs, we're hampered by mankind's greatest enemy: corners.
-There's a few layers of checks we could implement on top of the ones I've showed so far, but in the interest of reducing the length of this article - and because setting up raycasts isn't exactly the most interesting of topics - I've left them out.
+There are a few layers of checks we could implement on top of the ones I've showed so far, but in the interest of reducing the length of this article - and because setting up raycasts isn't exactly the most interesting of topics - I've left them out.
 If you're interested in polishing up this effect a bit more, try answering the following questions: what if we used `Boxcast` instead of `Raycast` to detect intersections and overhangs?
 What if we wanted to ensure that portals, once placed, cannot intersect other portals?

 <hr/>